Louisiana coastal towns struggle with storm flooding

 Some areas of nearby Madisonville remained flooded from the water pushed over the banks of the Tchefuncte River.

-(Writing and reporting by Kathy Finn; Editing by Mary Wisniewski and Peter Bohan)
+(Writing and reporting by Kathy Finn; editing by Mary Wisniewski, Peter Bohan and Jeffrey Benkoe)